shpatrickguo/bitgrit/shpg-dsprojects/intro.md

 I am experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
 I use Python, SQL for my data projects.

-Feel free to reach out and contact me through [mail](mailto:shpatrickguo@gmail.com) or comment on in each page (comments are linked to my github via [utteranc.es](https://utteranc.es/).
+Feel free to reach out and contact me through [mail](mailto:shpatrickguo@gmail.com).

 ## Project List